microsoft/clrmd/Documentation/WalkingTheHeap.md

 ## Walking Managed Objects in the Process

 As mentioned before, GC segments contain managed objects.
-You can walk all objects on a segment by starting at `GCHeapSegment.FirstObject` and repeatedly calling `GCHeapSegment.NextObject` until it returns 0.
+You can walk all objects on a segment by starting at `ClrSegment.FirstObject` and repeatedly calling `ClrSegment.NextObject` until it returns 0.
 To get the type of an object, you can call GCHeap.GetObjectType.
 This returns a `GCHeapType` object, which we will cover in more detail in a later tutorial.